MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Authenticating-Users-with-Active-Directory-Federation-Service.md

     Replace `[Public URL for AD FS server]` with the URL for your installation.

     Replace `[Dynamics NAV Web Client URL]` with the full URL for your Web client, such as `https://MyWebServer:8080/DynamicsNAV110`.
 This is same value that was specified for **Relying party WS-Federation Passive Control URL** field in the Relying Party Trust set up for the client in AD FS.
+Make sure that the case matches exactly.

 4. Restart the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.